 On view is the marble statue of George Washington commissioned by Congress in 1832 to commemorate the centennial of our first president's birth.
 The artist, Horatio Greenough, modeled his figure of Washington on a classical Greek statue of Zeus, but the semi-clothed statue attracted controversy and criticism as soon as it arrived in the city in 1841.
 In 1908, Congress transferred the statue to the Smithsonian, where it went on view in the Castle.
 Then in 1964, it was moved to the museum for its opening.

-This landmark object -- the Civil War Draft Wheel -- identifies the American wars and politics wing of the museum.
+This landmark object -- General John J. Pershing's Desk -- identifies the American wars and politics wing of the museum.

 The desk from General John J. Pershing’s war room, together with a full-size reproduction of the wall map on which he tracked troop movements, form the new landmark display for the Museum’s third floor east.
 The map shows troop locations on the western front the very day armistice was reached.
 Under Pershing’s command, two million American soldiers helped break the stalemate in Europe and win the war for the Allies.